on 05-14-2022 11:20 AM

-This is the second part of the articles that discuss about level-based measure.
-The essential of a level based measure is an aggregation that are calculated at a specific level of details and the result can be repeated at the lower level when they are viewed together.
+This is the second part of the articles that discusses level-based measures.
+The essential part of a level based measure is an aggregation that is calculated at a specific level of detail with a result can be repeated at the lower level when they are viewed together.

-They can be calculate using the standard SQL window functions.
+They can be calculated using the standard SQL window functions.
 We are including the SQL logic here using an Incorta materialized view as a comparison.

-If the data has to be persisted, either Incorta Materialized View or Incorta Analyzer table can be used.
-If the data has to be calculated during runtime as the number shown on the dashboard may be subject to the dashboard prompt filers, an Incorta dashboard insight using Aggregate Table can be used.
+If the data has to be persisted, either an Incorta Materialized View or an Incorta Analyzer table can be used.
+If the data has to be calculated during runtime because the number shown on a dashboard may be subject to dashboard prompt filters, an Incorta dashboard insight using an Aggregate Table can be used.

 SQL Syntax: